hashicorp/waypoint/telemetry/README.md

 #### Run the waypoint server

-Provide the following flags to the waypoint server (either via extra flags passed to `waypoint server install` after a `--`, or as flags to `waypoint server run`):
+Provide the following flags to the Waypoint server (either via extra flags passed to `waypoint server install` after a `--`, or as flags to `waypoint server run`):

 - `-telemetry-opencensus-agent-addr=127.0.0.1:55678`